drummer1992/tropa/README.md

 # Tropa

-Tropa is a routing library built using awesome [Babel](https://github.com/babel/babel) compiler, for a Node.js applications.
+Tropa is a routing library for a Node.js applications, built using awesome [Babel](https://github.com/babel/babel) compiler.

 # Attention!
 The `Tropa` is in the development stage, but no one is holding you back from trying it right now.